CloudEngineHub/TesserAct/README.md

   </p>
 </p>

-We propose TesserAct, the 4D Embodied World Model, which takes input images and text instruction to generate RGB, depth, and normal videos, reconstructing a 4D scene and predicting actions.
+We propose TesserAct, the 4D Embodied World Model, which takes input images and text instructions to generate RGB, depth, and normal videos, reconstructing a 4D scene and predicting actions.
+The following results are from the TesserAct model **without** cherry-picking.

 <table align="center">
 <tr>